 In fact, your agent should be able to give you several names of reputable lenders to begin the process of “pre-approval”.
 This simply means that the lender has looked at your credit history and work/income status and given you an idea of what you can buy based on those factors.
 This is important to have when beginning to look at homes.
-It will become a key factor at the time of contract and something your REALTOR® will need when it is time to start looking at homes.
+It will become a key factor at the time of contract and something your REALTOR® will need when it is time to start looking at homes throughout Ohio.

-Step Three: Beginning Your Search
+Step Three: Beginning Your Search in Ohio

-Armed with the information from your initial meeting and also from your lender, you and your agent should have a pretty good idea of what you may be looking for as well as what areas fit your criteria.
+Armed with the information from your initial meeting and also from your lender, you and your agent should have a pretty good idea of what you may be looking for as well as what areas in greater Ohio fit your criteria.
 Your agent will begin by setting up online searches in these locations, and any others that may meet your specifications.

 This should be a collaborative process - one with your participation and feedback as well.
 Most apps and company websites are designed to help you communicate with your agent regarding specific properties and areas of interest.
 They should have access to all the listings available through their membership in the area Multiple Listing Service and should update you in “real-time” of anything new on the market meeting your criteria.

 By viewing these properties with your REALTOR® and giving feedback on what you liked, and didn’t like, you are helping to clarify exactly what it is you are looking for in your new home.
 Your REALTOR® will be able to provide you with area sales statistics as well as comparable properties, characteristics and the specific sales history on any home you are interested in exploring further.

 How to Make an Offer on a Home